krolle08/ArtistLookUp/README.txt

         top right corner in IntelliJ), and start the application, or else navigate to the main class Application and execute the main method.

+Tip:

+1. If having issues starting the application check your java and gradle settings, and change "INFO" to "DEBUG" for the following two properties in the application.properties file:

+logging.level.org.springframework=INFO
+logging.level.org.springframework.boot=INFO

+2. If you want to use spring boots own logging, you can delete the file or the content of logback-spring.xml

-Changes involving libraries, dependencies, build.gradle, imports, external features, methods, class and fields requires a repeat of step 5.1 - 7.
+Changes involving libraries, dependencies, build.gradle, imports, external features, methods, class and fields requires a repeat of step 6 - 7.

 ###Future Improvements